What is my role in the Friendship Family program?

 What should a Friendship Family NOT feel responsible for?

 You are not expected to help your Friendship student deal with difficulties they may have with finances, health, emotional or adjustment issues, academic matters, immigration and other governmental obligations or serious family problems.
-Certainly, your sympathy and encouragement during difficult times can be of great help to the student, but they should be encouraged to contact Kelly Deutschman, International Student Coordinator, to discuss any serious problems that arise.
+Certainly, your sympathy and encouragement during difficult times can be of great help to the student, but they should be encouraged to contact the Assistant Director of Multicultural Affairs and International Student Life, Emiko Oonk, at firstname.lastname@example.org to discuss any serious problems that arise.

 What if problems arise or the relationship doesn’t work out?